IsraeliDaniel/Arsenal-Card-Game-Public/Rulebook.md

 > **Setting phase**:
 >
-> First the maps are chosen randomly, then all the players place 1 Character card on each map and recieve the first gun from the rotation.
+> First the maps are chosen randomly, then all the players place 1 Character card on each map and recieve the first gun from the rotation and (n) effect cards.

 The game will switch between two stages starting with: